mszpiler/postman-soapui-training/README.md

 # Postman and SoapUI trainign
-Training materials for Developers and Quality Engineers. <br/>
-Here you can find backend Rest API documentation https://norad-beta.duckdns.org/norad/swagger-ui.html with 8 endpoints.<br/> Some of them are secured, OAuth 2.0 is on board.
+Training materials for Developers and Quality Engineers.
+Here you can find backend Rest API documentation https://norad-beta.duckdns.org/norad/swagger-ui.html with 8 endpoints.
+Some of them are secured, OAuth 2.0 is on board.

 ### Training scope